Alumsdesigns/quizverse-checkdeployment/readme.md

+# QUIZVERSE check what deployment looks like initially

 # QUIZVERSE IS AN ADVANCED ONLINE QUIZ

 Advanced Online Quiz is a modern, accessible web app for testing and sharpening your general knowledge.
 Designed for students, lifelong learners, and anyone who loves a challenge, it's features a responsive, mobile-friendly interface and a fun, interactive quiz experience.
 The site is a single-page application that works on all devices and is easy to use for everyone.